eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 ### Adjacency List

-See \cite{Goodrich2013} (Python version) for a more intuitive representation/diagram of the adjacency list structure.
+See \\cite[Figure 14.5, pp. 630]{Goodrich2013} (Python version) for a more intuitive representation/diagram of the adjacency list structure.

 Compared to the edge list, the adjacency list adds extra information to enable edges incident on a given node to be found.
 Consequently, the neigboring nodes of the given node can also be found via the edges.
 This implies that functions that depending on finding edges incident on a node can be executed faster \\cite[pp. 603]{Goodrich2011}.